ligato/docs/docs/user-guide/agentctl.md

 ### Report

-Use this command to generate runtime system reports.
+Generate runtime system reports.
 The report is packaged as a zipfile containing multiple subreport files.

-Most of the subreport files contain output of individual CLI commands or REST API calls.
-In addition, the files contain error and problem source information.
-You will save time and effort, and reduce problem resolution time.
+Most of the subreport files contain the output of individual CLI commands or REST API calls.
+The files also contain error and problem source information.
+<br></br>

 ```
 Usage:	agentctl report